nogibjj/week11_project_zx151/README.md

-# SQLite Project | Data Ingestion, Transformation, Querying, and CRUD Operations
+# SQLite Project | Data Ingestion and Management

-This project demonstrates a robust data pipeline leveraging SQLite, which encompasses the processes of data ingestion, transformation, querying, and executing CRUD (Create, Read, Update, Delete) operations.
-The project is designed to support Continuous Integration and Continuous Deployment (CI/CD) pipelines, automating various database operations with every commit to the repository.
-Furthermore, it provides the capability to run queries through a command line interface (CLI), offering optional output to facilitate efficient data analysis and management.
+This project showcases a data pipeline using SQLite, focusing on data loading, transformation, querying, and CRUD (Create, Read, Update, Delete) operations.
+It integrates Continuous Integration and Continuous Deployment (CI/CD) pipelines to automate database tasks with each repository update.
+Additionally, it supports command line execution of SQL queries with optional output for data analysis.

-## Key Features
+## Features

-- Import data from external sources into an SQLite database.
+- Import data into an SQLite database.
-- Cleanse and transform data for insightful analysis.
+- Clean and transform data.
-- Execute SQL queries to derive data insights.
+- Execute SQL queries for analysis.
-- Carry out CRUD operations on database entries.
+- Perform CRUD operations.
-- Automate data pipeline tasks with CI/CD integration.
+- Automated CI/CD integration.

-## How to Use
+## Usage

-### Running the Data Pipeline
+### Running the Pipeline

-To initiate the data pipeline, follow these steps:

-1. Clone this repository to your local machine.
+1. Clone the repository.
 2. Navigate to the project directory.
-3. Execute the data pipeline using the `main.py` script, optionally appending the `--query` flag on the command line as necessary.
+3. Run the pipeline using `main.py`, optionally with the `--query` flag.

-### Running Queries
+### Executing Queries

-This project allows users to execute SQL queries and view the resulting data.
-You can include the `--query` flag followed by your SQL statement to display the query results in the output.
+You can run SQL queries using the `--query` flag followed by your SQL statement to display results.

-This command will execute your specified SQL query and show the corresponding results.

-## CI/CD Integration
+## CI/CD

-This project is set up with Continuous Integration and Continuous Deployment (CI/CD) pipelines.
-Upon each push to the repository, the following actions are automatically carried out:
+The project automatically performs the following actions on each push:

-1. Data is loaded into the SQLite database.
+1. Data loading into SQLite.
-2. Data transformation and cleansing processes are conducted.
+2. Data transformation.
-3. SQL queries are executed.
+3. SQL query execution.
-4. The output of these operations is logged.

-The results of the operations, including any query results and CRUD actions, are automatically documented in an `output.txt` file for later reference.
+4. Output logging in `output.txt`.